'Shape of Water' wins big at Oscars on activism-fueled night

 Last year’s embarrassing envelope mix-up over the best picture winner was turned into a running joke, with Warren Beatty and Faye Dunaway returning for a second year to announce the top prize.

-The two veterans got a standing ovation, as Beatty deadpanned,“It’s so nice seeing you again.”
+The two veterans got a standing ovation, as Beatty deadpanned, “It’s so nice seeing you again.”

 Elsewhere, awards were spread around, recognizing first-timers, LGBT issues and films inspired by other cultures.

-Gay romance“Call Me by Your Name” won best adapted screenplay,“A Fantastic Woman,” Chile’s groundbreaking story about a transgender woman won best foreign language film; and Mexican-inspired“Coco” was named best animated feature.
+Gay romance “Call Me by Your Name” won best adapted screenplay, “A Fantastic Woman,” Chile’s groundbreaking story about a transgender woman won best foreign language film; and Mexican-inspired “Coco” was named best animated feature.

-Sam Rockwell and Allison Janney took home their first Oscars for their supporting roles in“Three Billboards” and independent ice-skating movie“I, Tonya,” respectively.
+Sam Rockwell and Allison Janney took home their first Oscars for their supporting roles in “Three Billboards” and independent ice-skating movie “I, Tonya,” respectively.

-Rap artist Common and singer Andra Day brought the leaders of several activist movements, including #MeToo and Black Lives Matter, onstage for a performance of their Oscar-nominated song“Stand Up for Something.”
+Rap artist Common and singer Andra Day brought the leaders of several activist movements, including #MeToo and Black Lives Matter, onstage for a performance of their Oscar-nominated song “Stand Up for Something.”

 And director Ava DuVernay, Salma Hayek, Kumail Nanjiani and others spoke in a video segment about progress in smashing barriers in the industry around racism and sexism.